 Cheap Family Weekend Getaways

-We all need a change of scenery to break up the family routine, and sometimes a weekend escape is just enough to do the trick -- it’s even better when we can make it happen without all the time and money required for a longer vacation.
-And who’s to say that a low-cost weekend getaway with the kids can’t give you that sense of travel’s freedom and exploration -- just in a more condensed and budget-friendly variety?
+We all need a change of scenery to break up the family routine, and sometimes, a weekend escape is just enough to do the trick.
+It’s even better when we can make it happen without all the time and money required for a longer vacation.
+And who's to say that a low-cost weekend getaway with the kids can't give you that sense of freedom and exploration — just in a more condensed and budget-friendly variety?
 Here are a few economical ways to grab the kids and get away for the weekend.

 SUMMER VACATION RENTALS CLOSE TO HOME

-If you find the right one, summer vacation rentals can feel a lot like a second home, only in this case someone else has to worry about the repairs, the yard work, the mortgage -- you just get to come and play.
+If you find the right one, summer vacation rentals can feel a lot like a second home, only in this case, someone else has to worry about the repairs, the yard work and the mortgage — you get to just come and play.

-Through Airbnb, we recently rented a historic home on the main street of Crested Butte, CO, appropriately named The Sunny Side, and all were happy; in this cozy mountain town we could all walk to hiking trails, parks and restaurants, so the less-than-relaxing parental duties of buckling kids into car seats and reading maps was a non-issue.
+Through Airbnb, we recently rented a historic home on the main street of Crested Butte, CO, and all were happy.
+In this cozy mountain town, we could all walk to hiking trails, parks and restaurants, so the less-than-relaxing parental duties of buckling kids into car seats and reading maps were non-issues.

 Where to Go: Find a house within a short drive from home to minimize travel time and maximize fun time!